nabil828/mern_demo/readme.md

 *Props* let you split the UI into independent, reusable pieces, and think about each piece in isolation.
 <details><summary>Answer</summary>

 FALSE, this is the definition of Components.
-Read more about Components and props [here](https://reactjs.org/docs/components-and-props.html).
+Read more about components and props [here](https://reactjs.org/docs/components-and-props.html).

 </details>